 A removable swim step is located on the stern of the boat to provide easy access into and out of the water for boat skiers and swimmers.
-To remove, disconnect the pins located on each side the platform brackets, and, depending on model, either lift or slide back on platform.
+To remove, rotate the latches away from the transom and align the pin with the notches to pull it out.
+Depending on model, either lift or slide back on the platform.
 To replace, reverse these steps.
-Be sure the pins are securely attached.
+Be sure the latches are securely fastened.